AviatrixSystems/Docs/HowTos/FAQ.rst

 ------------------------------------------

-No. The Aviatrix Controller and gateways are software product that is deployed in your own network perimeter.
+No. The Aviatrix Controller and gateways are software products that are deployed in your own network perimeter.